MicrosoftDocs/memdocs/windows-365/enterprise/report-cloud-pcs-not-available.md

 3. Select **Bulk device actions** > specific device action.
 4. Based on the specific action, complete the subsequent pages.

-The time it takes complete the actions varies depends on the specific action.
+The time it takes complete the actions varies depending on the specific action.

 <!-- ########################## -->
 ## Next steps